 • Hypovolemia (decreased blood volume), usually from shock or dehydration and fluid loss or excessive diuretics use.

-• Hepatorenal syndrome in which renal perfusion is compromised in liver failure.
+• Hepatorenal syndrome in which blood supply to the kidney is compromised in liver failure.

 • Vascular problems, such as atheroembolic disease and renal vein thrombosis (which can occur as a complication of the nephrotic syndrome).